larissamf25/MyWallet/README.md

   - CSS;

 ## How to run the project: 👀
-  Git clone the repository, enter the folder, wun npm install and it's ready to navigate!!
+  Git clone the repository, enter the folder, run npm install and it's ready to navigate!!
 Enjoy the project 💚